tamucc-comp-bio/classroom_repo_2024/README.md

 #### Graduate Students
 Your "final" is completing your independent project by pushing the last changes to your repo by 12/13 9:45 pm.
-PhD students have a presentation also.
-Let's find a mutually agreeable date and time.
+PhD students have a presentation also on Monday Dec 9 at 2PM in Tidal Hall 2nd Floor Grad Student Conf Table.
+All are invited to attend.
 </p>
 </details>